Commercial Ceiling Lighting Buying Guide: Panels, Troffers, Recessed & Linear Fixtures

 Panel vs Troffer vs Recessed: What Actually Changes

-2026 decision rule: Panels maximize diffuse uniformity, troffers add optical control and durability, and recessed downlights demand tighter spacing and cutoff discipline to prevent glare and scalloping.
+Panels prioritize diffuse uniformity, troffers typically add optical control and housing durability, and recessed downlights require tighter spacing and cutoff discipline to avoid glare and scalloping.

-Many projects stall because teams treat panels, troffers, and recessed downlights as interchangeable.
-They’re not.
-The differences show up in uniformity, glare, serviceability, and visual comfort—especially in offices, classrooms, and retail areas.
+Many projects stall when panels, troffers, and recessed downlights are treated as interchangeable.
+Differences appear in uniformity, glare control, serviceability, and visual comfort — especially in offices, classrooms, and retail zones.

 | Fixture Type | Best Applications | Glare Risk | Retrofit Complexity | Notes That Matter |